 The victim, observing the suspect had put the knife away, saw an opportunity to defend himself and attempted to tackle the suspect.
 The victim and suspect wrestled over the knife; however, the suspect managed to break free and swung the knife at the victim several times.
 The victim then yelled for help and the suspect ran away.

 Surveillance cameras caught the suspect loitering in the apartment complex, including the struggle between the victim and the suspect.

 The suspect is described as a male Hispanic, 18-25 years of age, black hair, wearing a dark t-shirt, black pants and carrying a backpack.

 **To view the video of the suspect please contact Olympic Detectives**

-Anyone with information is asked to call Force Investigation Division at 213-486-5230.
-During non-business hours or on weekends, calls should be directed to 1-877-LAPD-24-7 (877-527-3247).
+Anyone with information or can identify the suspect is urged to contact Olympic Area Robbery Detectives at (213)382-9391.
+During non-business hours or on the weekends, calls should be directed to 1-877-LAPD-24-7 (877-527-3247).
 Anyone wishing to remain anonymous should call Crime Stoppers at 1-800-222-TIPS (800-222-8477).
 Tipsters may also contact Crime Stoppers by texting to phone number 274637 (C-R-I-M-E-S on most keypads) with a cell phone.
 All text messages should begin with the letters “LAPD.”
 Tipsters may also go to LAPDOnline.org, click on “webtips” and follow the prompts.
+Tipsters may remain anonymous.